dcm4che-dockerfiles/keycloak/README.md

 This environment variable defines the SSL/HTTPS requirements for interacting with the realm.
 Default value is `external`.
 Values which are accepted are : `external`, `none` or `all`.

+#### `VALIDATE_PASSWORD_POLICY`

+Indicates if Keycloak should validate the password with the realm password policy before updating it.
+Default value is `false`.

 #### `REALM_NAME`

 This is the name of the realm configured in Keycloak for securing archive UI and RESTful services.
 Default value is `dcm4che`.

 #### `HOSTNAME_VERIFICATION_POLICY`

 This environment variable sets the verification policy for the hostname to be validated/authenticated.
-Default value set is `ANY`.
+Default value is `ANY`.
 Values which are accepted are : `ANY`, `WILDCARD` or `STRICT`.

 #### `SYSLOG_HOST`